mstksg/inCode/copy/entries/singletons-1.md

 ### SomeDoor to Door

 Now, `SomeDoor` is great.
-But isn't it annoying that we might potentially have to write the same function for both `Door` and `SomeDoor`, because they have different implementations.
+But because it's a completely different type, we potentially have to write the same function for both `Door` and `SomeDoor`, because they have different implementations.
 For example:

 ```haskell
 closeSomeDoor :: SomeDoor -> Maybe SomeDoor